dredozubov/polyrhythmix/README.md

           Print version
 ```

-Poly uses a simple DSL (Domain-specific language) for drum patterns.
+Polyrhythmix uses a simple DSL (Domain-specific language) for drum patterns.
 For a more detailed explanation, go to [DSL Overview](#dsl-overview).

 Let's say you want to tell if two patterns will converge and how soon.
 We'll start with a 3 against 4.
 The first pattern would be a series of 8th notes on the kick drum